2017 INDIANA BOYS SOCCER CAMP

 Yes, every camper needs their own soccer ball.
-Bring your own or pre-purchase an IU/adidas soccer ball on your camp application for $30.
+Bring your own or pre-purchase an Indiana/adidas soccer ball on your camp application for $30.
 Camp balls will be available for purchase on the first day of camp for $35.

 Do you provide transportation to camp to/from the airport?

 The Indiana Soccer Camp does not provide transportation.
 However, we recommend the Star of America Airport Shuttle (800) 933-0097 or the Bloomington Shuttle Service (800) 589- 6004 or Classic Touch Limo (800) 319-0082.